All posts

 What happens if I miss the Form 5472 filing deadline?

-The base penalty is $25,000 per form, per year.
-If the IRS sends a notice and the form is not filed within 90 days, additional penalties of $25,000 per 30-day period apply, with no statutory cap.
-The IRS has increased enforcement of Form 5472 compliance since 2017, when reporting requirements expanded to cover foreign-owned single-member LLCs.
-Late filing or non-filing is the single largest penalty exposure for non-resident LLC owners.
+$25,000 per form, per year.
+If the IRS sends a notice and you still do not file within 90 days, additional $25,000 penalties accrue every 30 days with no cap.
+Enforcement has increased since 2017, when reporting requirements expanded to cover foreign-owned single-member LLCs.
+This is the single largest penalty exposure for non-resident LLC owners.

 Key Takeaways